ouinouin/Berryton/README.md

     var externaltemptopic = "nodered/temp-salon"

-In this mode , the ESP32 takes care of the regulation, by using and hysteresis control , the hysteresis is set in the code by the variable "hyst" this mode is active for both heat and cool modes.
+In this mode , the ESP32 takes care of the regulation, by using and hysteresis control , the hysteresis is set in the code by the variable "hyst" this mode is active for both "heat" and "cool" modes.

 ## Home assistant config